Integrated Conditional Estimation-Optimization

-Then, under Assumption \ref{assump: specification}~-~\ref{assump: finite-bracket-N} and Assumptions \ref{assump: oracle-uni-lip-rho}~-~\ref{assump: oracle-uni-lip}, we have the following: \begin{itemize} \item[(i)] The optimal empirical regularized risk converges to the optimal expected risk, i.e., $\hat{J}^n_{\rho_n} \rightarrow J^*$ with probability 1. \item[(ii)] Additionally, with Assumptions \ref{assump: unique} and \ref{assump: unique-decision}, $\mathcal{D}_x$-almost surely for all $x \in \mathcal{X}$, the sequence of ICEO decisions $w_{\rho_n}(\hat{f}^n_{\rho_n}( x))$ converges to the true set of optimal decisions $W(f^*(x))$, i.e., $\mathrm{dist}(w_{\rho_n}(\hat{f}^n_{\rho_n}( x)), W(f^*(x))) \to 0$ with probability 1. \item[(iii)] Additionally, with Assumption \ref{assump: unique} and \ref{assump: unique-decision}, the sequence of ICEO hypotheses converges to the true hypothesis, i.e, $\hat{f}^n_{\rho_n} \rightarrow f^*$ with probability 1. \end{itemize} \end{theorem} We would like to clarify the relationship between the asymptotic consistency stated in Theorem \ref{thm: consistency} can be found in Appendix \ref{sec: consistency-proof-appendix}.
+Then, under Assumptions \ref{assump: specification}~-~\ref{assump: finite-bracket-N} and Assumptions \ref{assump: oracle-uni-lip-rho}~-~\ref{assump: oracle-uni-lip}, we have the following: \begin{itemize} \item[(i)] The optimal empirical regularized risk converges to the optimal expected risk, i.e., $\hat{J}^n_{\rho_n} \rightarrow J^*$ with probability 1. \item[(ii)] Additionally, with Assumptions \ref{assump: unique} and \ref{assump: unique-decision}, $\mathcal{D}_x$-almost surely for all $x \in \mathcal{X}$, the sequence of ICEO decisions $w_{\rho_n}(\hat{f}^n_{\rho_n}( x))$ converges to the true set of optimal decisions $W(f^*(x))$, i.e., $\mathrm{dist}(w_{\rho_n}(\hat{f}^n_{\rho_n}( x)), W(f^*(x))) \to 0$ with probability 1. \item[(iii)] Additionally, with Assumptions \ref{assump: unique} and \ref{assump: unique-decision}, the sequence of ICEO hypotheses converges to the true hypothesis, i.e, $\hat{f}^n_{\rho_n} \rightarrow f^*$ with probability 1. \end{itemize} \end{theorem} The proof of Theorem \ref{thm: consistency} can be found in Appendix \ref{sec: consistency-proof-appendix}.
 The idea of the proof, particularly for part {\em (i)}, is to separately establish the convergence of $J^*_\rho$ to $J^\ast$ and the uniform convergence over $\rho$ of $\hat{J}_\rho^n$ to $J^\ast_\rho$.
 The first technical challenge involved is demonstrating the convergence properties of the regularized optimal solution oracle $w_\rho(\cdot)$ to the optimal solution set $W(\cdot)$, even beyond the pointwise convergence provided in Proposition \ref{prop: oracle-consistency}.
 These properties are needed for showing the convergence of both $J^*_\rho$ to $J^\ast$ and $\hat{J}_\rho^n$ to $J^\ast_\rho$.
 Secondly, to establish the convergence of $\hat{J}_\rho^n$ to $J^\ast_\rho$ uniformly over $\rho$ as we collect more data, the convergence of the oracle is not enough.
 Indeed, we demonstrate finiteness of the bracketing number of the composition class $\mathcal{F}:= \{g : g = c \circ w_\rho \circ f \text{ for some } \rho \in (0, \rho_0] \text{ and } f\in \mathcal{H}\}$ (Lemma \ref{lemma: finite-cover-num}).